 Do: Learn how to properly disinfect your home (and your phone).

-Experts believe that the coronavirus can survive on hard surfaces for several hours, so it’s important to wipe down the commonly touched areas in your living space—such as faucets, countertops, and door knobs with disinfectant.
+Experts believe that the coronavirus can survive on hard surfaces for several hours or even a few days, so it’s important to wipe down the commonly touched areas in your living space—such as faucets, countertops, and door knobs with disinfectant.